okikio/native/packages/wali/README.md

 | :------ | :------------------ |
 | `true`  | Boolean \| Function |

-Determines if should automatically play, immediately after being instantiated.
+Determines if it should automatically play, immediately after being instantiated.

 ### direction